braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/overview.md

 - Showcase new content.
 - Coordinate with push messages to illustrate a persistent record of promotions.
-- Give customers without push enabled access to promotions.
+- Give customers access to promotions without needing push enabled.
 - Trigger order confirmations or other personalized communication with your customer.
-- Develop and deliver and onboarding schedule.
+- Develop and deliver an onboarding schedule.

 ## Content Cards & Feed

  This is what it looks like for your users to open a basic Content Card feed.
-As you can see, there are three basic types of cards that can sit in the feed - a Banner Card, a Captioned Content Card, and a Classic Content Card.
+There are three basic types of cards that can sit in the feed - a Banner Card, a Captioned Content Card, and a Classic Content Card.

  ![Content Cards Feed]({% image_buster /assets/img/sample-torchy-feed-content-cards-braze.png %}){: height="50%" width="50%"}